Where to Take Your Engagement Photos

 Some parks, gardens, or art installations require you to have a permit to take photos at the location.
 Make sure you do a quick Google search to make sure you're all good!

 I hope this helps narrow down ideas or introduces some new some to you as possibilities for your engagement session!
-This time of being engaged is so special and goes quickly, and it's always some of my favorite time spent photographing and getting to know you.
-So, let's make it super rad.
+This time of being engaged is so special and goes by too quickly, and it's always some of my favorite time spent photographing and getting to know you.